-Risk No 3 Welfare Reform n A2 1 Vulnerability Trigger Consequence Risk Owner savings from the overall welfare bill.
-This will eform changes have a al effect on the Council and y Tenants no longer able to afford current/new tenancies.
+Risk No 3 Welfare Reform n A2 1 1 1 Vulnerability Trigger Consequence Risk Owner The government has pledged to make substantial savings from the overall welfare bill.
+This will require a major reform of the welfare system which is likely to have serious impacts on the Council and the community.
+This includes Universal Credit, changes to Council Tax and other benefits and direct payments to tenants. eform changes have a al effect on the Council and y Tenants no longer able to afford current/new tenancies.
 Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Alan Hall Existing Controls /actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
+Alan Hall Existing Controls /actions to address risk Effectiveness of controls/actions Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
 Mitigation action plan developed.
-Two thirds of the activate been implement the remaining action abeyance pending Government annout on Universal Credit ented and ns are in ncements Working Group to continue and amend mitigation action plan as necessary.
+Two thirds of the ad have been impleme Working Group to continue and amend mitigation action plan as necessary.
+To be reviewed when the full service is implemented.
 Alan Hall A smooth implementation of welfare reforms.
 Minimise number and cost of redundancies.
-Monthly Start date for full version of universal credit still unclear.
+Monthly 31 December 2018.

-Risk No 4 Finance Income Vulnerability e A1 Trigger Consequence Risk Owner The Government are consulting changes in responsibilities and ficuncils are likely to suffer large income and New Homes Bonus.
-A large number of rating appeals received and the outcome of the Welfare reform may require substance to calculation and administration likely reduction in funding received.
-The medium term financial strate substantial net CSB reductions of nancing.
-District reductions in grant have been se is uncertain.
-Stantial change to n of benefits with a sed.
-Unable to income du services, secure required level of ue to reduced demand for changes in legislation or hange in funding ms. Council unable Staffing and sometimes Increase Council Increase in check Greater use contactive vings not Bob Palmer Existing Controls /actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
+Vulnerability Trigger Consequence Risk Owner The Government are consulting on significant changes in responsibilities and financing.
+Despite four year settlements being in place further reductions still likely.
+A large number of rating appeals have been received and the outcome of these is uncertain.
+Welfare reform may require substantial change to the calculation and administration of benefits with a likely reduction in funding received.
+The medium term financial strategy requires substantial net CSB reductions over three years. income du services, e secure required level of ue to reduced demand for changes in legislation or change in funding ms. Council unable to meet budget requirements Staffing and service level reductions Increase Council Tax Increase in charges Greater use of reserves if required net savings not achieved Higher level of saving in subsequent years. ivings not Peter Maddock Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Monitoring of key income streams and NDR tax base.
 Savings opportunities pursued through service reviews and corporate restructure.
-Effective to date as have been achieved meet the financial to by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
+Effective to date as have been achieve meet the financial t by Members. d that Update Medium Term Financial Strategy as announcements are made on changes to central funding and welfare.
 Continue to pursue opportunities to reduce net spending.
-Bob Palmer Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
-Monthly Council 21 February for budget setting.
+Peter Maddock Savings targets achieved with net expenditure reductions over the medium term as part of a structured plan.
+Monthly 28 February 2019, budget to Council.